 Operation regimes with less localized or even homogeneous distribution of the electric field intensity in the cavity are also common in the considered lasers.
 For example, a continuous wave lasing is usually observed at sufficiently large current injections.
-A less typical example is a ML regime with a large TEP (see upper curves in Fig. 3a) first reported in Ref.
+A less typical example is a ML regime with a large TEP [see upper curves in Fig. 3(a)] first reported for a relatively small region at high bias currents in Ref.
 [22], where a simplified carrier exchange model with only a single discrete level of QDs in the gain section was used.
 It is noteworthy, that while a fundamental ML pulse peak intensity growth and a transition to two-pulse states were still observable in the model equations studied in [22], such states have not been found in the present study.
-For the model equations described in Section 2 an increase of the pumping level leads to a smooth transformation of a regular fundamental ML regime into a ML regime with a large TEP, see Fig. 4a.
+For the model equations described in Section II an increase of the pumping level leads to a smooth transformation of a regular fundamental ML regime into a ML regime with a large TEP, see Fig. 4(a).